aiirobyte/logseq-task-automation/README.md

 # Task Automation
 A simple Logseq plugin which can automatically start or finish todo tasks.

->NOTICE: Triggering focus automation needs to change Logseq's cycle-todo shortcut or this plugin's shortcut setting, suggest change Logseq shortcut to `false` because this plugin provides this basic function.
+>NOTICE: Triggering automation on focus state needs to change Logseq's cycle-todo shortcut or this plugin's shortcut setting, suggest change Logseq shortcut to `false` because this plugin provides this basic function.
 Otherwise, if you just want this plugin be an alternative to Logseq's cycle-todo function, you can just set plugin's shortcut different from Logseq.
 ## DEMO
 Click: ![click_demo](https://user-images.githubusercontent.com/73283555/214839536-516c5ca4-46f6-4907-8000-cfe75ed90d4f.gif)